Five Tips to Prevent Termites in Your Home This Spring

 If you don’t want your home to be just another part of that statistic, the best thing you can do is take a proactive approach to preventing them altogether.

-Learn More About Our Pest Control Services
+Learn More About Our Termite Control Services

 Eliminate Termite’s Chance of Survival

 The key to keeping termites out of your home is to understand what they need to survive.
 Termites need regular sources of wood, water, and soil.
-By eliminating these sources from them, you can reduce the risk of them infesting in your home.
+By eliminating these sources from them, you can reduce the risk of them infesting your home.

-• Wood: Termites seek any material that contains cellulose.
+- Wood: Termites seek any material that contains cellulose.
 Wood contains a significant amount of cellulose and is their primary food source.

-• Water: Because termites are living things, they must also have a regular source of water.
+- Water: Because termites are living things, they must also have a regular source of water.
 Whether it's rain or a leaky sink, termites seek out moisture.

-• Soil: Termites build in the soil underneath the ground.
+- Soil: Termites build in the soil underneath the ground.
 They create mud tubes leading from their colonies to above-ground food sources.

 Tip #1: Store wood away from your home